Oi, mate!

 In 2022 she became a member of the International Sumi-e Association where she gained her Sumi-e Instructor certificate.

-Currently, she continues to deepen her knowledge and improve her skills on the Association’s advanced course and runs workshops in Cambridge, London and beyond.
+Currently, she continues to deepen her knowledge and improve her skills at the Association’s advanced course and runs workshops in Cambridge, London and beyond.

-Nora’s main themes and subjects are flowers and plants, inspired by her habitual observation and admiration of nature.
-Occasionally, she paints animals, landscapes and humorous or kawaii scenes inspired by Asian folklore and her travels, too.
+Nora’s main themes and subjects are flowers and plants, inspired by her habitual observation and lifelong admiration of nature.
+Occasionally, she paints animals, landscapes and humorous or kawaii scenes inspired by Asian pop culture, folklore and her travels, too.

 In harmony with her approach to art, she is doing her best to work with environmentally friendly and sustainable materials.